nagbattula8/TfliteJavaCode/com/example/android/tflitecamerademo/Readme.md

 		For a time t

 		A. Remove an element from the top of each model's queue.
-		B. If it is not an empty element:
+		B. For each element removed in step A, if it is not an empty element:
 			B1: Remove all other elements in the queue which are not empty and fill their places with empty elements.
 			Batch these elements with the model extracted in B
 		C. Execute each batched model in B.